beatrizsmerino/gulp-compiler/README.md

 ## Continue

-Here I leave a link [to continue](https://gulpjs.com/docs/en/getting-started/quick-start) you can add more task if you need.
+Here I leave a link [to continue](https://gulpjs.com/docs/en/getting-started/quick-start) you can add more tasks if you need.